 It should be noted that the quoted sensitivity limit of a catalog may have been established using small patches of sky, in which much deeper surveys have been done to estimate the reliability and completeness of the catalog.
 Hence, we recommend that tests of source density against possible systematics be undertaken to ensure that these do not affect the final results.
 For example, in the NVSS catalog there is a declination dependent systematic due to the Very~Large~Array D-to-DnC configuration change at the northernmost and southernmost limits of the survey.
 Studies of the radio galaxy dipole have generally established that the NVSS uniform sensitivity limit is between $\sim10$~and~$15$~mJy, depending on how other systematics such as the Galactic synchrotron background are controlled for.
 This is several times larger than the 99\% completeness at 3.4~mJy figure reported in \citet{Condon:1998iy}, probably because this figure was derived from a comparison to a deep radio survey of just a few square degrees \citep{1985A&AS...61..517K}.

 An example of where checks against \emph{a priori} systematics have not been carried out is in tests of the dipole amplitude and direction as a function of flux cut.
-While these tests do seek to determine the sensitivity limit of a survey, they typically do so by assuming that the dipole should converge to a particular direction as the flux cut is adjusted, typically the direction of the CMB dipole.
-Even if the dipole does converge to a certain direction, this does not necessarily indicate that the sensitivity limit has been found, as the type of sources selected at a given flux cut may preferentially align or misalign with a particular direction for astrophysical reasons.
+While these tests do seek to determine the sensitivity limit of a survey, they typically do so by assuming that the dipole should converge to a particular direction as the flux cut is adjusted, usually the direction of the CMB dipole.
+Even if the dipole does converge to a certain direction, this does not necessarily indicate that the sensitivity limit has been found, as the type of sources selected at a given flux cut may preferentially align (or misalign) with a particular direction for astrophysical reasons.
 Especially in the case of the CMB dipole direction, there is no reason why a dipole inconsistent in amplitude with the kinematic prediction from the CMB should nevertheless align with it.
-Such assumptions may cause important new information to be overlooked so it is prudent to eliminate \emph{a priori} observational systematics and carefully consider the found dipole at face value, after all such systematics have been accounted for.
+Such assumptions can cause important new information to be overlooked, so it is prudent to focus on eliminating \emph{a priori} observational systematics and attempt to physically interpret the found dipole only after such systematics have been accounted for.